-The Department of Psychology offers courses designed to foster an understanding of behavior and mental processes.
+The Department of Psychology offers courses designed to foster an understanding of behavior.
 The department's undergraduate degree program leads to the Bachelor of Science in Psychology.
 Substance abuse modules have been incorporated into selected courses as well as four specific courses in substance abuse indicating eligibility to take the substance abuse counselor certification examination upon graduation.
-Courses leading to becoming a prevention professional is another option available to psychology majors.
 Interested students should discuss this option with their advisor.